keystonejs/keystone/docs/guides/prisma.md

 yarn add @keystonejs/adapter-prisma
 ```

-You can now open up `index.js` and edit to use the `PrismaAdapter` rather than the `KnexAdapter`.
+You can now open up `index.js` and edit it to use the `PrismaAdapter` rather than the `KnexAdapter`.
 Make the following changes:

 ```diff
 -const { KnexAdapter: Adapter } = require('@keystonejs/adapter-knex');